cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- reference sensitive data in Secrets manager or SSM Param store
 - ECS Task role:
 	- allows each task to have a specific role
-	- use diffrent roles for different ECS services
+	- use different roles for different ECS services
 	- task role is defined in the task definition

 ### LB Integrations
 - ALB (port 80/443) supported and works for most use cases
 - NLB recommended only for high throughout/ high performance use cases or to pair w/ Private link
-- ELB (classic) is support but not recommended (not supported on Fargate / no advanced features)
+- ELB (classic) is supported but not recommended (not supported on Fargate / no advanced features)

 ### ECS Data Volumes (EFS)
 - mount EFS file systems onto ECS tasks
-- supported for both EC2 and farga
+- supported for both EC2 and fargate
 - tasks running in any AZ will share the same data in the EFS file system
 - Fargate + EFS = totally serverless
-- use cases: persisten multi-AZ shared storage for your containers
+- use cases: persistent multi-AZ shared storage for your containers
 - note: S3 cannot be mounted as a file system

 ### ECS Autoscaling
-- automatically increase/decreate the desired number of ECS tasks
+- automatically increase/decrease the desired number of ECS tasks
 - uses AWS App auto autoscaling which can be based on 3 metrics:
 	- ECS service avg CPU utilization
 	- ECS service avg memory utilization (RAM)